swarajborse/DSA-Code-Snippets/README.md

+# Code shared for reference only for all CP contests ( CodeChef , CodeForces , Leetcode )
+# Unauthorized use or submission under the name "Starman248" is strictly forbidden.
+# Any such submissions found will be tracked down and reported instantly.
+I am watching 👀

 # 🧩 DSA Code Snippets

 Welcome to my collection of **Data Structures & Algorithms** solutions from **Striver’s A2Z DSA Sheet**.